Why Prioritise an IT Disaster Recovery Plan?

 Businesses change, and so do the people who work within them.
 If you have a new CIO or IT Manager starting at your company, how do you expect them to be able to properly handle an unexpected disaster without a company-approved plan in place?

-In reality, we cannot simply hope that new employees have the skills to handle a disaster.
-Having an easily implemented Disaster Recovery Plan may make the difference between getting up and running quickly or struggling to do so.
+In reality, we cannot simply hope that employees have the skills to handle a disaster.
+Having an easily implemented Disaster Recovery Plan will be the difference between getting up and running quickly or struggling and closing your business.